bennyd87708/TTTVR/README.md

 - Client UI for health, haste timer, role, and radar timer during round (use [j2b2's VRMod HUD addon](https://steamcommunity.com/sharedfiles/filedetails/?id=1937891124) for now)
 - Fix CSS weapon viewmodels so weapons have backsides
-- DNA Scanner and Scoreboard UIs
+- DNA Scanner and other obscure weapons
 - Game status messages and many other similar UI elements
 - Sync TTT Hitboxes with the VRMod player's model